Sandia National Laboratories

 Alongside partners and with funding from the Grid Modernization Laboratory Consortium, Sandia researchers are working with the city of Cordova, Alaska to focus on resiliency by design.
-The effort, titled RADIANCE, aims to perform a full-scale regional deployment of advanced technologies and methods for resiliency-enhanced operation of the regional distribution grid in the city of Cordova under harsh weather, cyber-threats, and dynamic grid conditions.
+The effort, named RADIANCE, aims to perform a full-scale regional deployment of advanced technologies and methods for resiliency-enhanced operation of the regional distribution grid in the city of Cordova under harsh weather, cyber threats, and dynamic grid conditions.

-The project uses iterative, real-time, Hardware-in-the-Loop (HIL) testing and field validation to de-risk the full-scale deployment of early-stage technologies such as micro phasor measurement (micro-PMUs), energy storage, loosely and tightly networked microgrids, a metrics-based approach for resiliency quantification and enhancement, a zonal approach for reconfiguration, and cyber-vulnerability analyses.
+The project uses iterative, real-time, hardware-in-the-loop testing and field validation to de-risk the full-scale deployment of early-stage technologies such as micro phasor measurement (micro-PMUs), energy storage, loosely and tightly networked microgrids, a metrics-based approach for resiliency quantification and enhancement, a zonal approach for reconfiguration, and cyber-vulnerability analyses.

-Sandia’s Distributed Energy Technologies Laboratory (DETL) has extensive experience with real-time simulators and experts with the experience to implement circuit studies.
+Researchers at Sandia’s Distributed Energy Technologies Laboratory (DETL) have extensive experience with circuit studies using DETL’s real-time simulators.
 DETL has an AC simulator, distributed energy resources, DC sources, and programmable loads to implement power hardware-in-the-loop simulations.
 The combination of the hardware and simulation tools and experience enable the following:

-Grid Modernization Laboratory Consortium projects include collaborations with the National Renewable Energy Laboratory, Idaho National Laboratory, Sandia National Laboratory, and the Pacific Northwest National Laboratory.
+Grid Modernization Laboratory Consortium projects include collaborations among Sandia, the National Renewable Energy Laboratory, Idaho National Laboratory, and Pacific Northwest National Laboratory.
 These projects have focused on the deployment of advanced technologies and the implementation of resiliency-enhancement methods.
-Advanced technologies and methods can increase the resiliency of electric distribution systems under inclement weather conditions, including regional events like tsunamis, avalanches, cyber security events, and other distribution system events that can challenge resiliency.
+Advanced technologies and methods can increase the resiliency of electric distribution systems under inclement weather conditions, including regional events like tsunamis, avalanches, cybersecurity events, and other distribution system events that can challenge resiliency.

 View the 2022 Microgrid Conceptual Design Guidebook.
 Using the framework described in this guidebook, stakeholders can come together and start to quantify site-specific vulnerabilities, identify the most significant risks to delivery of electricity, and establish electric outage tolerances across the community.